Haneenabonser/reading-notes/read04a.md

 There is just one string operator: the+ symbol.
 It is used to join the strings on either side of it.

-We can also mix srings and numberes togather.
+We can also mix strings and numbers together.